HTML table basics

 <tr>

-Note: You can also find this on GitHub as simple-table.html (see it live also).
+You can also find this code on GitHub at simple-table.html (see it running live also).

 Adding headers with <th> elements